Probing LLM Hallucination from Within: Perturbation-Driven Approach via Internal Knowledge: Experiments

-We require datasets of prompts, LLM-generated responses, and labels, where the label is one of aligned, misaligned or fabricated (cf.~Table~\ref{tab:hallucination_type}).
-Since existing datasets only provide binary labels indicating whether a response is hallucinated or not, we utilize existing datasets from \cite{liu2024examining,min2023factscore} and create two new datasets, the NEC and Biography datasets, which have trinary labels.
-The NEC dataset contains questions across various topics (e.g., sports, animals), with 359 responses each for the aligned, misaligned and fabricated categories, split into validation (70) and test (289) sets.
-The Biography dataset contains 67 biographies in the validation set (21 aligned, 21 misaligned, 25 fabricated), and 280 in the test set (88, 88, 104 for each label).
-Throughout the experiments, we adopt the LLM model with LLaMA2-Chat-GPTQ 13B~\cite{touvron2023llama}.
-For detailed information on the datasets, see \autoref{sec:dataset_detail}.
+Our evaluation requires datasets of prompts, LLM-generated responses, and labels (aligned, misaligned or fabricated).
+Since existing datasets only provide binary labels (hallucinated or not), we create two new datasets---NEC and Biography---featuring trinary labels, using existing datasets~\cite{liu2024examining,min2023factscore}.
+The \textbf{NEC dataset} contains questions on existent and non-existent concepts and LLM-generated responses, with 359 responses in each category (aligned, misaligned, fabricated) for LLaMA2, 359 for LLaMA3, and 476 for Mistral.
+The \textbf{Biography dataset} contains real and fake biographies, with 109 aligned, 109 misaligned, and 129 fabricated for LLaMA2; 174 aligned, 174 misaligned, and 174 fabricated for LLaMA3; and 128 aligned, 128 misaligned, and 128 fabricated for Mistral.
+Each dataset is split evenly into validation and test sets within each label.
+Dataset construction details can be found in \autoref{sec:appendix:dataset}.